CMD-Thomas/looklive-server/README.md

 The API returns JSON (for now).

 #Important note
-Devtools timeline had a lot of issues, the strength of your internet connection + extensions + other internet use may change the times, no test is ever the same. & Cache can make the difference in seconds
+Devtools timeline had a lot of issues, the strength of your internet connection + extensions + other internet use may change the times, no test is ever the same. & Cache can make the difference in seconds - perfomance all about whether user visited before or not :O

 ##Results